VentuzTechnology/Ventuz.Extension.prerelease/README.md

 * **Tab** the display name of the tab

 #### Members Description
-`VxDescriptionAttribute` can add a descriptional text for one or multiple members.
-This description is displayed when hovering over the member in the Property Editor.
+`VxDescriptionAttribute` can add a descriptive text for one or multiple members.
+This description is displayed when hovering over the member in the Property Editor..
 * **Members** the name(s) of the member(s) this attribute belong to
 * **Description** the description text.
 Can be multi-line by using new-line characters `"\n"`.